webdriverio/webdriverio/website/docs/Assertion.md

 ## Migrating from Chai

 [Chai](https://www.chaijs.com/) and [expect-webdriverio](https://github.com/webdriverio/expect-webdriverio#readme) can coexist, and with some minor adjustments a smooth transition to expect-webdriverio can be achieved.
 If you've upgraded to wdio v6 then by default you will have access to all the assertions from expect-webdriverio out of the box.
 This means that globally wherever you use `expect` you would call an expect-webdriverio assertion.
-That is, unless you have explicitly overriden the global `expect` to use Chai.
+That is, unless you have explicitly overridden the global `expect` to use Chai.
 In this case you would not have access to any of the expect-webdriverio assertions without explicitly importing the expect-webdriverio package where you need it.

 This guide will show examples of how to migrate from Chai if it has been overridden locally and how to migrate from Chai if it has been overridden globally.